BatyrbekCherushev/GAME_MINER_CONSOLE/README.md

 # GAME_MINER_CONSOLE

-It need 'colorama' library to work properly
+It needs 'colorama' library to work properly.

-To install 'colorama' type 'pip install colorama' in terminal
+To install 'colorama' type 'pip install colorama' in terminal.